warmachine028/Better-Calculator/README.md

 - I took up this project as a lockdown hobby but later turned it into a serious project as I had to do something for my University Assignment.

-- The Pandemic was very booring and monotonic so I thought of making something which is necessary and fulfils the following criterias:-
+- The Pandemic was very booring and monotonic so I thought of making something which is necessary and fulfils the following criterias :-

   i) Useful

   ii) Easy to use